sethheff/combining-data-types-callbacks.md/README.md

 ## Getting Started

-1. Fork & Clone this repository
+1. Forak & Clone this repository
 2. Touch a file for each section
     * `programming_fundamentals`
     * `combining_datatypes`